Last updated on 21/10/2024

 That evening, Richard took Michael and Kate for a ride on one of the tricycles he had seen earlier.
 The large cumbersome machine had a green canvas canopy above it, edged with yellow fringes.
 The three teenagers sat on its seat in the middle, the boys on the outside with their feet on the pedals.
 They careered round the roads bumping into things and laughing themselves silly.
 Even Michael enjoyed himself; what cemented his friendship with Richard was his love of teenage amusements and having fun.
 They shared a similar sense of humour and a delight in being silly.
 Whereas Richard was of an even temperament, being consistently much the same all the time, Michael was frequently subject to moods; he could be sullen and self-occupied but at other times he would come out of his shell and enjoy the fun he was having with his friends.
 After nearly an hour, they took the machine back to its owner.
 Michael felt very happy; for once he was in high spirits.

 ‘That was huge fun,’ Richard said after they had left the rank of tricycles.
-‘Did you enjoy it Kate?’
+‘Did you enjoy it, Kate?’
 Kate laughed and said ‘You guys are nuts.
 The way you were driving that bike, I can’t believe you didn’t kill someone.’

 Towards eight o’clock, the group returned to the Britannia for dinner.
 Dinner at the hotel that night saw the whole company of young people together.
 Michael’s main concern was with trying to decide what the meat on his plate actually was.
 He was convinced it was rabbit.
 He was relieved that, even in Italy, potatoes were the same as they were back home.
 The teenagers had gathered together on a table.
 Chico appeared and placed two bottles of sparkling white wine in the middle of it.

 ”Ere you go,’ he said, beaming munificently.
 ‘With compliments of Galaxy Tours.’
 He placed the bottles on the table and left.
 Richard wasted no time in tearing off the gold foil from the neck of one of the bottles.
 He placed his thumbs on the head of the cork.
 ‘I learned to open these at my cousin’s wedding,’ he said, ‘only, then, it was real champagne.’
-The cork shot from the bottle, with a sound like gun shot, startling the nearby diners, and landed on the other side of the room – in Mavis’s bowl of soup.
+The cork shot from the bottle, with a sound like a gunshot, startling the nearby diners, and landed on the other side of the room – in Mavis’s bowl of soup.
 She shrieked like a scalded cat.
 The teenagers saw this and burst into howls of laughter.
-Richard rolled about so much he fell off his chair.
+Richard rolled about so much that he fell off his chair.
 When he had regained his composure, he stood up and proposed a toast to the tour operators.
-The teenagers took took large gulps from their glasses.
+The teenagers took large gulps from their glasses.
 Then Jane stood up and proposed a toast to Chico; more gulps were taken.
-The evening progressed in this fashion and by the end of the meal the teenagers stumbled out of the restaurant in an inebriated state.
+The evening progressed in this fashion and by the end of the meal, the teenagers stumbled out of the restaurant in an inebriated state.
 Their stomachs were stuffed with chicken and potatoes and their faces flushed with the wine.
-In the lounge, the group threw themselves on to the sofas and easy chairs and began to laugh and joke about the meal they had and the cork landing in Mavis’s soup bowl.
+In the lounge, the group threw themselves onto the sofas and easy chairs and began to laugh and joke about the meal they had and the cork landing in Mavis’s soup bowl.
 Kate wanted to know why Chico had given them the bottles of wine.

 ‘It was because we had to share a room with two lads from up north,’ Richard explained.
 Jane feigned an expression of shock and said, ‘Oh!
 So all you boys are sleeping together!’
 The group exploded into laughter.
 Richard rose to the humour, ‘Well our room is poorly furnished.
-There’s only one bed so we all had to get into together,’ he fibbed.
+There’s only one bed so we all had to get into it together,’ he fibbed.
 More uproar.
 ‘Chico bribed us with free bottles of wine.
 He said to us, on the first night, that if we all slept together he would look after us.’
 The group descended into prolonged laughter.

 In the lounge, Richard offered to buy the whole group a round of drinks.
 While he was at the bar, Michael stepped into the limelight.
 ‘Does anyone know what was in the soup tonight?’ he asked.